qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Panels
 ------

-Besides toolbars, QGIS provides by default many panels to work with.
-Panels are special widgets that you can interact with (selecting options, checking boxes, filling values...) in order to perform a more complex task.
+Besides toolbars, QGIS provides many panels to work with by default.
+Panels are special widgets that you can interact with (selecting options, checking boxes, filling values...) to perform more complex tasks.

 .. _figure_panels: